exwaii/sdd-transcribe-summariser/README.md

 Create a `.env` file with your OPENAI_API_KEY and DISCORD_TOKEN for the discord bot.

 You can now start the webserver with `python web.py`

+learnt ajax with this project, reinforced some flask.